dustinpfister/blog_posts/_posts/python-standard-library-argparse.md

 ## 3 - Actions in detail

-Now that I have a basic example out of the way, and I went over the various parameters for the add argumnet method, I think I should take a moment to get into actions a little deeper.
+Now that I have a basic example out of the way, and I went over the various parameters for the add argument method, I think I should take a moment to get into actions a little deeper.
 In many of the examples thus far I have just been using the default action which is a store action.
 However there are a number of other options when it comes to actions.
-There are two boolean actions, one for setting up an argumnet that will be set to true when used, and the other as you might have goesed is to set something false.
-There are afew other options that might be a good choice over the default store action in some cases, so lets take a look at the options are when it comes to actions.
+There are two boolean actions, one for setting up an argument that will be set to true when used, and the other as you might have guessed is to set something false.
+There are a few other options that might be a good choice over the default store action in some cases, so lets take a look at the options are when it comes to actions.

 ### 3.2 - Store Ture and False values for simple boolean options with store_true, and store_false actions